 The tectonic plates of the property market are shifting, and increasingly open access to land and property data in recent years – facilitated by HM Land Registry – has dramatically improved our understanding of land ownership across England and Wales.

 Excitingly, we are still only watching the opening titles (if you excuse the pun) of a potentially epic story of industry transformation, as more and more property and legal firms switch on to the emerging possibilities.

 HM Land Registry made its Commercial and Corporate Ownership Data (CCOD) open for the first time late last year.
 We’re already using this data within our ForeSite commercial real estate platform to showcase the broader potential of property data to generate new insights.

-Land held by domestic corporate and commercial entities by region in England and Wales, ranked by ownership per household/person in the region (highest to lowest)
+The table shows land held by domestic corporate and commercial entities by region in England and Wales, ranked by ownership per household/person in the region (highest to lowest).

 |Region||Land held by corporate/ commercial owners (acres)||% of region held by corporate/ commercial owners||% share of total land in corporate/

 |% share of total land across England and Wales

 Source: HM Land Registry/Office for National Statistics/Search Acumen